100 Questions to Ask When Choosing Your College or Major

 But what is the main reason for a college interview?
 In a college interview, this is where the school you applied for will put a face to your college application.
 The interview allows admission officers to learn something about you than what is actually on paper like your interests, your hobbies, and your personality in general.
 College interviews also help them determine if you are a good fit for the student body.

-Interviews usually happen on campus; however, some colleges send out admissions representatives in your area to make interviews as well.
+Interviews usually happen on campus; however, some colleges send out admissions representatives in your area to conduct interviews as well.
 If you are in for an interview, take it.
-When you participate in interviews (especially the optional ones), this demonstrates how interested you are to belong to their campus, thus increasing your chances to be admitted.
+When you participate in interviews (especially the optional ones), this demonstrates how interested you are to belong to their campus, thus increasing your chances of being admitted.

 So, what are the usual college interview questions?